libdwarf

 as_name: Here you set a section name via the pointer.
 The section names must be names as defined in the DWARF standard, so if such do not appear in your data you have to create the strings yourself.

-as_type: Just fill in zero.
+as_type: Fill in zero.

-as_flags: Just fill in zero.
+as_flags: Fill in zero.

 as_addr: Fill in the address, in local memory, where the bytes of the section are.

-as_offset: Just fill in zero.
+as_offset: Fill in zero.

 as_size: Fill in the size, in bytes, of the section you are telling libdwarf about.

-as_link: Just fill in zero.
+as_link: Fill in zero.

-as_info: Just fill in zero.
+as_info: Fill in zero.

-as_addralign:Just fill in zero.
+as_addralign: Fill in zero.

 Dwarf_Obj_Access_Methods_a_s: The functions we need to access object data from libdwarf are declared here.

 In these function pointer declarations 'void *obj' is intended to be a pointer (the object field in Dwarf_Obj_Access_Interface_s) that hides the library-specific and object-specific data that makes it possible to handle multiple object formats and multiple libraries.
-It's not required that one handles multiple such in a single libdwarf archive/shared-library (but not ruled out either).
+It is not required that one handles multiple such in a single libdwarf archive/shared-library (but not ruled out either).
 See dwarf_elf_object_access_internals_t and dwarf_elf_access.c for an example.

 Usually the struct Dwarf_Obj_Access_Methods_a_s is statically defined and the function pointers are set at compile time.